Olympia Mancini, Countess of Soissons: Marriage

 Olympia was married on 24 February 1657 to Prince Eugène-Maurice of Savoy, Count of Soissons (1633–1673), by whom she had eight children, amongst whom was the famous field marshal Prince Eugene of Savoy.
-At royal court, the couple were addressed as Monsieur le Comte and Madame la comtesse.
+At the royal court, the couple were addressed as Monsieur le Comte and Madame la comtesse.

 Court life

 Soon after her sister Marie's marriage to Prince Lorenzo Onofrio Colonna, Olympia was appointed Superintendent of the Queen's Household which gave her authority over and above that of all of the other ladies at Court with the exception of the Princesses of The Blood.

 Olympia was, by nature, an intriguer.
 Shortly after her marriage, she became involved in various intrigues at court.
 There were rumours that prior to her marriage, she was briefly the mistress of Louis XIV.
 While not exactly beautiful, Olympia was described as possessing great charm and indisputable fascination.
 Her hair was dark, her complexion brilliant, her eyes black and vivacious, and her figure plump and rounded.

-After her marriage, she allied herself with Louis XIV's sister-in-law, Henriette, Duchess of Orléans, and with whom he had a gallant friendship.
+After her marriage, she allied herself with Louis XIV's sister-in-law, Henriette, Duchess of Orléans, with whom he had a gallant friendship.
 About the latter, the Queen Mother Anne of Austria was deeply concerned about Louis XIV spending much time entertaining himself away from his wife, in the company of other women including the Duchess of Orléans, her maids of honor and Olympia.
-In a letter from Mademoiselle de Fouilloux, she details how Olympia was very upset that Louise, Mademoiselle de La Vallière had attracted royal favors from the King.
+In a letter from Mademoiselle de Fouilloux, she details how Olympia was very upset that Louise, Mademoiselle de La Vallière had attracted royal favours from the King.
 She had wanted to be the only one in whom he had entire trust, which she had managed to gain.
 Mademoiselle de Fouilloux, in her letter, stipulated that Olympia was well aware that Louise had worked for a long time for this goal.
-Ultimately, Louis XIV fell in love with Louise de La Vallière and Olympia turned against her.
+Ultimately, Louis XIV fell in love with Louise de La Vallière, and Olympia turned against her.